 A Sample SEO Strategy

 We’ll put together an SEO strategy for a self-employed event planner in a mid-sized city called Springfield.
 Her services will focus on weddings and business events.
 For now, she’s operating out of her home, and she also has an off-site storage unit for housing supplies and equipment, although she’s hoping to grow the business enough to rent some commercial space in the future.
-She’s willing to travel up to forty miles outside of her location.
+She’s willing to travel up to ninety miles outside of her location.
 She often contracts out services to third-party providers like florists, caterers, and DJs.

 The event planner has spent several months laying the foundation for this new business, including getting a website.
 Now we’re going to optimize that website to draw search-engine traffic.

 Our event planner doesn’t rely solely on the internet to get business.
 She’s a regional service provider, so she also uses local advertising and word-of-mouth to get clients.
 She can only handle a limited number of clients, so she’s not looking to get bombarded with traffic or customers.
 So we’ll use a light SEO strategy as part of her marketing campaign, which starts with a written plan, a list of steps we’ll take to implement SEO:

 - Create a list of keywords.
 While researching search volume for those keywords, expand the list to include related keywords.